yuenshingyan/ValidFrame/README.md

-# ValidFrame
+# Vrame

-ValidFrame is a Python library designed to efficiently parse and validate all columns in a pandas DataFrame.
+Vrame is a Python library designed to efficiently parse and validate all columns in pandas DataFrame.
 It leverages the vectorized operations of pandas to significantly speed up the validation process, making it a powerful tool for data validation in data science and machine learning projects.

 ## Features